jclifford4/SecurePasswordManager/README.md

 ### Install Windows Terminal
 - It can be found in microsoft store for free if you search ***Windows Terminal***.
+- Open Terminal and set it as default Terminal in settings.

 ---